Identifiable paths and cycles in linear compartmental models: Introduction

 The organization of the paper is as follows.
 Section \ref{section:background} gives the necessary background.
 Section \ref{section:idpathcycle} gives the definition of an identifiable path/cycle model and how to obtain one.
 Section \ref{section:classification} gives a classification of all identifiable models with certain graph properties.
 Section \ref{section:othered} examines weaker conditions on the graph structure for necessary and sufficient conditions for identifiability.
 Section \ref{section:neccond} gives necessary conditions for identifiability in terms of the graph structure of the model.
+Section \ref{section:Examples} demonstrates our results on some real-world examples.
 Section \ref{section:computations} gives computations on the number of models with maximal dimension with a certain number of inputs and outputs.
 Section \ref{section:construction} gives a construction of identifiable models.
 Section \ref{section:conclusion} gives a conclusion and a conjecture on identifiable scaling reparametrizations of identifiable path/cycle models.